-As if leading a life as an artist wasn't challenging enough, I decided to become an author.
+As if leading a life as an artist wasn't challenging enough, I decided to become an author and wrote Nesting Grounds.
 What was I thinking?

 I was fortunate to be at-home while raising my children.
 However, when the evenings came, I was eager to get a break and wear lipstick for the first time in weeks.
 Signing up for a local drawing class 2 hours once a week was a start.
 When hubby came through the door, I was gone!
 Watercolour, acrylic, and oil classes were to follow.
 For the last 15 years, I've worked with water-miscible oils and have never looked back.
 I'd like to say I was born to be a painter.
 I was not.
 It's hours of dedication to the canvas.
 But in this self discovery, art became my sanctuary.
 And it was a lot more fun and cheaper than therapy!
 It continues to nourish and feed my soul.
 I love what I do.
 But as rewarding and fulfilling being an artist is, it often challenges the delicate ego.
 So why wander into the labyrinth of the book business?